 H2O2-induced damage triggers LOH through mitotic recombination (MR) when double-strand breaks are present on DNA.
 If DNA damage in one chromosome is detected, an intact allele on its homologous chromosome can replace the damaged allele by recombination.
 As a result, the goal of MR is to restore the genotype (Hiraoka et al. 2000; McMurray and Gottschling 2003).

 Cellular signals either delay or promote growth depending on intracellular or external conditions.
 When nutrients like glucose are not readily available in the cell, quiescence occurs, in which metabolic activity is reduced in order to conserve cellular energy.
 Thus the progression of the cell’s life span is either slowed or halted.
 Conversely, elevated nutrient levels will speed up metabolic rates and promote cell-cycle progression.
 This can shorten CLS.
+(Source????).
 Thus, LOH can be used as a sign of genomic alteration on the MET15 locus.

 To study the role of ROS on LOH, we altered the intracellular level of H2O2 through high exogenous H2O2 levels and monitor its effect on LOH, and examined the characteristics of theH2O2dose-dependent changes of genome instability and viability in a collection of yeast natural isolates.